- Academic Affairs

 3. I don’t have any of my immunization records, what do I do?

 If you are unable to obtain your immunization records, you must have a blood test (titer) performed to determine your immunity status.
-Come to Student Health, lower level 408 West Lombard St. and speak with one of the representatives for further instruction.
+Come to Student Health, lower level, 408 W. Lombard St., and speak with one of the representatives for further instruction.

-4. Who do I contact regarding my health insurance and benefits?
+4. Whom do I contact regarding my health insurance and benefits?

 Gallagher Student Customer Service 844-288-4916 or www.gallagherstudent.com